-- 38. The Plan is now at the referendum stage. - 39.
-The draft Plan with all the necessary supporting documents were submitted to Rotherham MBC in early and a six-week public consultation was undertaken.
-Following this consultation, an Independent Examiner was appointed by Rotherham MBC and the Town Council who checked to see that it has been prepared in the prescribed manner.
-A report was published was issued in November 2023 with their recommendations and modifications. - 40.
-This version of the Plan incorporates these modifications. - 41.
-It will now be put forward to a referendum where those on the electoral register in the parish will be invited to vote on whether they support it.
-More than 50% of those voting must approve it for the Plan to become a 'Made' statutory planning document. - 42.
-The Maltby Neighbourhood Plan does not allocate sites; this has been done in the Sites and Policies document.
-Decision makers will have regard for the Neighbourhood Plan along with other planning material considerations to make a balanced judgement in determining planning applications.
-This means that the residents of Maltby will have far greater influence over where development takes place, and what it looks like.
+- 38. The Plan is now at the submission draft stage.
+Comments received from residents and stakeholders during the pre-submission consultation phase have, where appropriate, been incorporated into this version of the Plan. - 39.
+The Plan has been submitted to Rotherham MBC with all necessary supporting documents.
+Following a further period of consultation, the Plan will go to an Independent Examiner who will check to see that it has been prepared in the prescribed manner.
+If the Plan successfully passes this stage, with any modifications, it will be put forward to a referendum where those on the electoral register in the parish will be invited to vote on whether they support it.
+More than 50% of those voting must approve it for the Plan to become a 'Made' statutory planning document. - 40.
+Whilst planning applications will still be determined by Rotherham MBC, the production of a neighbourhood plan will mean that they must have regard to the provisions of the Plan and the relevant locally formulated criteria when reaching planning decisions that affect Maltby.
+This means that the residents of Maltby will have far greater control over where development takes place, and what it looks like.